RubendeBruin/DAVE/docs/groups.md

 - Managers: A managed node is controlled completely by another node
 - Observers: An observed node will notify its observer of any changes

+These mechanisms are implemented at Node level and are thus available and should be implemented for every node type.

+And then there is the issue of Node modification

 - Node modification: A node may change other nodes when it is created.
 Most notably the geometric-contact node changes the parent of the child node.
 Not managing this correctly may result in circular references when trying to sort the nodes by dependancy.

-These mechanisms are implemented at Node level and are thus available and should be implemented for every node type.

 ## Node modification example